dago-tech/Project_2_Turnow_Frontend/README.md

 ```

 __Missing__
-- When there is no clients pending to serve, check periodically for new clients in service desk screen.

 - When a service desk is logged in, it could send its id number to backend to make some operations.
 - Testing